offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-docker.md

 __Heads Up__
 {: .label .label-red }

-The config file in `~/.config/offen.env` assumes you are on Linux and want to follow an established pattern for storing configuration files.
-In the end, any other location will work too, so feel free to change this depending on your setup and needs.
+Storing the config file in `~/.config/offen.env` follows an established pattern for storing such files on *ix systems, and is a good idea if you do not have any other preferences or requirements.
+In the end, any other location will work too though, so feel free to change this depending on your setup and needs.

 ---